 “Whew, that’s a lot to take in!
 How do I put all of this together?”

 Great question!
-This list is essentially the bibliography to my upcoming online course, entitled Foraging North America.
+This list is essentially the bibliography to my 12-week online course, entitled Foraging North America.
 That means I’ve already combed through all of these resources over many years and distilled them into one comprehensive introduction to the botany, ecology, and taxonomy of the edible wild plants of the United States and Canada.

-When you’re ready to get serious about foraging and learn the foundational framework that connects all plants on Earth in a meaningful way, check out Foraging North America - download the first lesson FREE by entering your email address below.
+When you’re ready to get serious about foraging and learn the foundational framework that connects all plants on Earth in a meaningful way, check out Foraging North America - you can download the first lesson FREE by entering your email address below.